hyperledger/besu-docs/docs/how-to/use-besu-api/access-logs.md

 !!! note

-    The sample contract included in [Events and Logs](../../../Concepts/Events-and-Logs.md) created the following examples.
+    The following examples use the sample contract included in [events and logs](../../concepts/events-and-logs.md).

-## Creating a filter
+## Create a filter

 Create a filter using [`eth_newFilter`](../../reference/api/index.md#eth_newfilter).

 !!! example

-    If the [example contract](../../../Concepts/Events-and-Logs.md#example) was deployed to 0x42699a7612a82f1d9c36148af9c77354759b210b, the following request for `eth_newFilter` creates a filter to log when `valueIndexed` is set to 5:
+    If the [example contract](../../concepts/events-and-logs.md) was deployed to 0x42699a7612a82f1d9c36148af9c77354759b210b, the following request for `eth_newFilter` creates a filter to log when `valueIndexed` is set to 5: